synchronizing/mitm/README.md

 ### Example

-Using the example above we can send a request to the server in another script:
+Using the example above we can send a request to the server via another script:

 ```python
 import requests